Do RAG Systems Really Suffer From Positional Bias?: Positional Bias in Controlled Settings

 While previous work has established the existence of positional bias in LLMs \cite{liu-etal-2024-lost, hsieh2024found, hutter-2025-lost-but-not-only}, these studies typically only analyze the problem from the viewpoint of the relevant passages and completely neglect how the positional bias impacts the effect of distracting passages.
 In this work, we present the first systematic investigation of the impact of positional bias on distracting passages, analyzing their interactions with relevant content.

-For each query, we select the highest-ranked relevant passage obtained by {\em BGE large} after reranking.
+For each query, we select the highest-ranked relevant passage obtained by BGE after reranking (BGE+RR).
 Following \citet{amiraz2025distracting}, we compute the distracting effect for irrelevant passages using Equation \ref{eq:distracting_effect}.
 We classify passages as ``hard distractors'' (with DE $> 0.8$, as previously defined) and ``weak distractors'' (with DE $< 0.2$).
+As an example, Fig. \ref{fig:main_example_prompt} illustrates this distinction: while weak distractors (Documents 1, 3, 4 with DE=0.01-0.19) have minimal impact on the model's reasoning, hard distractors (Document 5 with DE=0.98) can cause the LLM to overlook correct information from relevant passages and generate incorrect answers.
 Fig. \ref{fig:relevant_and_hard_in_weak} shows results for Qwen 2.5 7B (results for other models and single datasets are given in Appendix \ref{sec:results_other_llms}).
 Fig. \ref{fig:relevant_and_hard_in_weak}a displays the characteristic U-shaped accuracy pattern when rotating a single relevant passage among fixed weak distractors\footnote{We use weak distractors instead of general retrieved irrelevant passages to avoid negative effects from hard distractors.}.
 Fig. \ref{fig:relevant_and_hard_in_weak}b shows that this positional bias extends to distracting passages, with hard distractors at the beginning or end having significantly higher distracting effect (36-44\%) compared to middle slots (28-34\%)\footnote{We calculate the distracting effect using Equation \ref{eq:distracting_effect} applied to the entire set of passages rather than a single passage.}.
 This parallel pattern indicates the model favors certain positions regardless of passage relevance.

 Table \ref{tab:both_relevant_and_hard_in_weak} further validates this point by showing accuracy when placing a hard distractor at position 3 (lowest DE) versus position 5 (highest DE).
 We observe an average decrease of about 6 accuracy points compared to using only weak distractors (first row of the table), with a more pronounced drop when the hard distractor occupies position 5.
 This confirms how positional preference amplifies the negative impact of distracting content.